 Such a letter places an informal injunction on the actions of the person in violation, who can then:

 - Ignore it, and face the consequences of further legal action

 Say the cease and desist is legitimate but challenged.
 The next step is a formal hearing to review the validity of the demands in the notice.
 The judge will determine if the defendant must stop the behavior.
 Failure to comply after that is punishable by law.

 Why Should I Be Cautious About Sending a Notice?

-Issuing a cease and desist notice under the wrong circumstances can cause legal troubles for the sender.
-If there are threats involved in the letter, it can amount to extortion, blackmail or other crimes.
-In addition, if the violation turns out to be false, the party receiving the letter can sue for a judgement.
-They can declare that there is no violation and this can turn into its own defamation complaint.
+Issuing a cease and desist notice under the wrong circumstances can cause legal trouble for the sender.
+If there are threats involved in the letter, it can amount to extortion, blackmail, or other crimes.
+If the violation turns out to be false, the party receiving the letter can sue.
+They can declare that there is no violation, and this can turn into their own defamation complaint.